ATreeShine/bruteforce/README.md

 ---

 ## Author
-Developed by [Your Name].
+Developed by atreeshine.
 Contributions and feedback are welcome!

 ---